 - report on and be accountable for the diagnostic set design and other plasma physics calculations to the heads of the SPARC physics and design teams.

 The ideal candidate will have most, if not all, of these requirements:

-- broad knowledge of different diagnostic techniques used in plasma and fusion devices, including, but not limited to: magnetics (flux loops, Rogowski coils, etc.), thermocouples, interferometry, Thomson Scattering, neutron counters, neutron spectroscopy, bolometry, spectroscopy, and reflectometry
+- general knowledge of different diagnostic techniques used in plasma and fusion devices, including, but not limited to: magnetics, thermocouples, interferometry, Thomson Scattering, neutron counters, neutron spectroscopy, bolometry, spectroscopy, and reflectometry;

-- experience with designing and building diagnostic hardware, especially those operating in harsh conditions, such as neutron environments
+- experience with designing and building diagnostic hardware;

 - a drive towards commercially viable solutions;